Rock Stars and Groupies: Narcissistic Co-Dependence in the Yoga Teacher-Student Relationship

 Narcissistic Co-Dependence in the Teacher-Student Relationship and You!

-I think the narcissistic co-dependence in the yoga, mental health, new age, recovery (sponsors and sponsees), spiritual and many other communities is more common than you might think.
-It is easy to solely place the blame on the teacher or counselor but this is not always correct.
-Narcissistic co-dependence needs both parties to be compliant, if not actively seeking this form of relationship.
+I think the narcissistic co-dependence in yoga, mental health, new age, recovery (sponsors and sponsees), spirituality, and many other communities is more common than you might think.
+It is easy to place the blame solely on the teacher or counselor, but this is not always correct.
+Narcissistic co-dependence needs both parties to be compliant if not actively seeking this form of relationship.
 Where has narcissistic co-dependence expressed itself in your life?

 Other Posts you may enjoy: